almazjoe/itechwise/README.md

 npm run build
 ```

-The production build outputs to `dist/` with a top-level `index.html` suitable for Cloudflare Pages.
+The build command remains `npm run build`, and the production output continues to be written to `dist/` with a top-level `index.html` suitable for Cloudflare Pages.

+## i18n

+- RU (`ru`) and EN (`en`) translations are fully supported.
+- The language toggle lives in the site header and persists the selected locale in `localStorage` so it survives reloads.
+- The `<html lang>` attribute is updated whenever the active language changes.

 ## Deploy to Cloudflare Pages